NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Void Siphon.md

 The raw energy of the Void saps the essence of the living.
-Any living creature that critically fails its save against a harm spell you cast is [[Conditions/Drained|Drained 1]].
+Any living creature that critically fails its save against a [[Spells/Harm|Harm]] spell you cast is [[Conditions/Drained|Drained 1]].

 *Source: Pathfinder Player Core*
 *ORC*